 • Diversity

-At Maitland Chambers we are committed to promoting and supporting diversity in chambers, the profession and in the legal system as a whole.
+At Maitland we are committed to promoting and supporting diversity in chambers, the profession and in the legal system as a whole.

 Our Equality and Diversity Committee is responsible for leading and monitoring our equality and diversity responsibilities, including the diversity of our workforce and our inclusive work culture.
 The work of this Committee has made a simple truth clear to each of us, namely good practice in relation to all matters concerning equality and diversity is no more than best practice to create a successful and contented workforce.
 Maitland will not tolerate discrimination of any kind.

-Within chambers we have adopted equality and diversity policies and procedures to enable all members to thrive, including specific policies relating to fair access to work, parental leave, flexible working, grievances, anti-harassment and reasonable adjustments.
+Within Chambers we have adopted equality and diversity policies and procedures to enable all members to thrive, including specific policies relating to fair access to work, parental leave, flexible working, grievances, anti-harassment and reasonable adjustments.
 We also regularly collect and review information to monitor our progress.
-Our latest published diversity data can be found here
+Our latest published diversity data can be found here.

 ANTI-RACIST STATEMENT